AntiAnti/SimpleHttpClient-UE5/README.md

 # How to use

 Json parser starts with two global functions: "Json from File" and "Json from String".
-After you created JsonItem variable, read or write any item using SetBooleanValue, SetNumericValue, SetStringValue and GetBooleanValue, GetNumericValue, GetStringValue.
-Allthese functions require path, with consists of hierarchy of json objects separated by dot (.) symbol.
+After you created JsonItem variable, read or write any item using SetBooleanField, SetNumericField, SetStringField and GetBooleanField, GetNumericField, GetStringField.
+All these functions require path, with consists of hierarchy of json objects separated by dot (.) symbol.
 For arrays use square brackets with element index or name of a field inside.

 For exmaple, standard OpenAI request looks like this: